quant-shop/fatalv2/README.md

   - All raw data is stored or saved in the `data` folder.

-  - Data analysis and results are stored in `output` and `report` folders.
+  - Data analysis and results are stored in `output` and `reports` folders.

 * **Python scripts** are located in the `python` folder.